brineamelia/P1-WIL/README.md

 CHROME Developer tool - for checking compatibility, troubleshooting and editing code

-WAVE - To test accessability
+WAVE - To test accessibility

 TinyJpeg - To compress the images on the website